 What we like: Climbing expertise transfers over nicely to mountain-ready tent designs.

-What we don’t: Mainly built for 4-season adventures and high-altitude basecamping.
+What we don’t: Mainly built for four-season adventures and high-altitude basecamping.

 What we like: A popular sight at high-altitude basecamps across the world.